Fraser AndersonSun 8th September 2019

 Already well known across pockets of Europe, Anderson is a hidden gem now being discovered across anglophone countries like his native UK.
 With a strong BBC Radio 2 following and repeat requests to perform across the UK, his fanbase is assuredly growing and sees him cross the Atlantic to North America regularly.

-Fraser will be releasing his fifth studio album, ‘Sankalpa’, in late summer 2019
+Fraser will be releasing his fifth studio album, ‘Sankalpa’, in spring 2020

 ‘Two thumbs up.’
 Chuck Berry